Hospital tells family brain-dead Georgia woman must carry fetus to birth because of abortion ban

 Lois Shepherd, a bioethicist and law professor at the University of Virginia, said she does not believe Georgia's law requires life support in this case.

 But she said whether a state could insist Smith remains on the breathing and other devices is uncertain since the 2022 ruling in Dobbs v.
-Jackson Women's Health Organization, which overturned all the parts of the Roe ruling, including the finding that fetuses do not have the rights of people.
+Jackson Women's Health Organization, which overturned Roe including that fetuses do not have the rights of people.

 “Pre-Dobbs, a fetus didn’t have any rights,” Shepherd said.
 “And the state’s interest in fetal life could not be so strong as to overcome other important rights, but now we don’t know.”